enmasseio/hypertimer/README.md

 hypertimer
 ==========

 Hypertimer offers time control for simulations.
 With simulations, it's important to be able to manipulate the time.
 Typically, simulations are run in discrete time, jumping from event to event in a deterministic manner.
 And afterwards, a simulation can be played back in continuous time at a faster or slower pace than real-time (depending on the time scale of the simulation).
-In short, one needs to be able to run a simulation in [hypertime](http://en.wikipedia.org/wiki/Hypertime).
+Hypertimer makes it possible to run in [hypertime](http://en.wikipedia.org/wiki/Hypertime) or in discrete time (a [discrete event simulation](http://en.wikipedia.org/wiki/Discrete_event_simulation)).

 Hypertimer offers basic functionality to control time:

 - Get and set the time using functions `getTime()`, `setTime()`, and `now()`.
 - Schedule events using functions `setTimeout()`, `setInterval()`, and `setTrigger()`.

-These functions are compatible with JavaScript's built-in functions `Date.now()`, `setTimeout()`, and `setInterval()`, but there is an important difference: they can run with a different current time and at a different rate.
+These functions are compatible with JavaScript's built-in functions `Date.now()`, `setTimeout()`, and `setInterval()`, but there is an important difference: they can run at a different moment in time and at a different rate.

 Hypertimer runs on node.js and on any modern browser (Chrome, FireFox, Opera, Safari, IE9+).